 The steps to transfer as follows:

-Where a transfer agreement is required (MDR/IVDR CE marked devices), the following should be explicitly outlined:
+Where a transfer agreement is put into place (MDR/IVDR CE marked devices), the following should be outlined:

 Where feasible, all three parties should sign the Agreement.
 Where not feasible, at least the manufacturer and the new EU AR should sign the Agreement.